harrisoncramer/gitlab.nvim/README.md

     resolved = '✓', -- Symbol to show next to resolved discussions unresolved = '✖', -- Symbol to show next to unresolved discussions },
+  info = { -- Show additional fields in the summary pane
+    enabled = true,
+    horizontal = false, -- Display metadata to the left of the summary rather than underneath fields = { -- The fields listed here will be displayed, in whatever order you choose "author",
+      "created_at",
+      "updated_at",
+      "merge_status",
+      "draft",
+      "conflicts",
+      "assignees",
+      "branch",
+      "pipeline",
+    },
+  },
   discussion_sign_and_diagnostic = {
     skip_resolved_discussion = false,
     skip_old_revision_discussion = true,